PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 devices is implemented as a custom class.
 These classes have the ``Device`` class as their parent class.

-A ``QNode`` is another important component in PennyLane (later detailed), they serve as the abstraction for quantum circuits to be run on a device.

 The purpose of the ``Device`` class can be summarized as:

-* Providing a common API for QNodes to execute a quantum circuit and request the measurement of the associated observable.
+* Providing a common API to execute a quantum circuit and request the measurement of the associated observable.
-* Providing an easy way of developing a new device for PennyLane that can be used with QNodes.
+* Providing an easy way of developing a new device for PennyLane

 Qubit based devices can use shared utilities by using the :class:`~.QubitDevice`.